U.S. Supreme Court limits reach of federal computer fraud law | Law-Order

 U.S. Supreme Court limits reach of federal computer fraud law

-(Adds quote from decision, background) By Andrew Chung June 3 - The U.S. Supreme Court on Thursday limited the type of conduct that can be prosecuted under a federal computer fraud law, overturning a former Georgia police officer's conviction for misusing a government database to investigate whether a purported local stripper was an undercover cop.
+(Adds quote from dissent by Justice Thomas) By Andrew Chung June 3 - The U.S. Supreme Court on Thursday limited the type of conduct that can be prosecuted under a federal computer fraud law, overturning a former Georgia police officer's conviction for misusing a government database to investigate whether a purported local stripper was an undercover cop.

 - Country: